[ Ermine ], [ Erminois ] and [ Argent erminois Azure ].

 Bearer: Guillermo de Handsacre.

-Between, Watercolor, Appaumée, Pointed, Armed, Ermine, Azure, Flag, Boa, Chevron, Canton, Upon (wreath), Crest, Crown, Crown of Baron, Cross, Four, Outlined in sable, Dexter, Coat of arms, Personal, Gules, Double queued, Illuminated, Interpreted, Chief, Langued, Motto, Lion, Enflamed, Hand, Semi-circular, Ordered, Or, Leather, Argent, Without divisions, Rampant, Chess rooks, Sable, Issuant, Sinister, Vert, Supporter, Above the shield, Slipped, Freehand, Three and One.
+Between, Appaumée, Pointed, Armed, Ermine, Armorial roll, Azure, Boa, Chevron, Canton, Upon (wreath), Crest, Crown, Crown of Baron, Cross, Four, Outlined in sable, Dexter, Coat of arms, Personal, Grand collar, Pomegranate, Gules, Double queued, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Castilian language, Lion, Enflamed, Hand, Semi-circular, Ordered, Or, Leather, Argent, Without divisions, Rampant, Surrounded, Chess rooks, Sable, Vert, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,